 The $10 off discount only applies to purchases made on our website and is not available through our call-center.
 Here's how it works: If the monthly cost of your plan does not exceed $13.95, the first month's cost will be $3.95 + applicable tax.
 For monthly cost more than $13.95, the full $10 discount will be given.
 If you pay annually, the full discount is given regardless of monthly cost.
 This discount can be combined with some special partner or employee benefits discounts.

 At PetFirst, we strive to make pet health insurance coverage affordable and helpful, but we understand it isn't for everyone.
-That's why we invite you to try out our service for 14 days to test drive the peace of mind you experience knowing that your pet is protected from illness and injury.
-If you decide it isn't for you, let us know, and we'll issue a full refund as long as you cancel during the first 14 days of your policy, and you haven't submitted any claims.
+That's why we invite you to try out our service for 30 days2 to test drive the peace of mind you experience knowing that your pet is protected from illness and injury.
+If you decide it isn't for you, let us know, and we'll issue a full refund as long as you cancel during the first 30 days of your policy2, and you haven't submitted any claims, whether approved or denied.

 Select “Update Password” in the menu of your MyPets account.
 Enter your current password in the “Current Password” field.
 Select a new password (must be at least 6 characters) and enter it in the “New Password” and “Confirm New Password” fields.
 Click the “Update Password” button to save the new password.